Im5tu/im5tu.github.io/content/learn/cloud-patterns/bulkhead/index.md

 ## When to use the bulkhead pattern

-The bulkhead pattern's main responsibility is to ensure high availability in distributed systems by ensuring that multiple concurrent requests from multiple clients do not end up in service failure.
+The bulkhead pattern's main responsibility is to ensure high availability in distributed systems by ensuring that multiple concurrent requests originating from multiple clients do not end up in service failure.
 In such systems, the interconnected nature of components means that a failure in one service can rapidly propagate to other services, jeopardizing the entire system's stability.
 By implementing the bulkhead pattern, distinct sections of the system are isolated.
 This isolation acts as a barrier.

 In environments where performance predictability is crucial, the bulkhead pattern is pivotal.
-Segregating system components allows for more controlled and predictable performance metrics.
+Segregating system components into bulkhead design patterns allows for more controlled and predictable performance metrics.
 It facilitates easier monitoring and management of each component's performance, leading to quicker issue identification and resolution.

 ## When not to use the bulkhead pattern